-Triptika Studios is a collective of freelance filmmakers, artists, musicians and entrepreneurs with an interest in psychedelics.
-We belong to the psychedelic movement and we come together to create a unique and in-depth portrayal of the psychedelic renaissance.
+Triptika Studios is a collective of freelance filmmakers, artists, musicians and entrepreneurs with interest in psychedelics.
+We belong to the psychedelic movement, and we come together to create a unique and in-depth portrayal of the psychedelic renaissance.

 Anya Oleksiuk – Director/Producer/DOP/Editor

 Love of documentary films and music videos led Anya to study MA Documentary and Experimental Filmmaking.
 After completing her masters, she joined the End-Of-Life Care charity, Marie Curie, running their video department.
 She set off as a freelancer in 2016 and specialised in not-for-profit videos, music videos and documentaries.
 In 2017 she founded Triptika Studios, which is a collective of independent filmmakers with interests in health, science, innovative solutions, mental health, drug advocacy, social and racial justice and environment-friendly lifestyles.
 Anya aims for Triptika Studios to work on projects oriented towards social change and improving human wellbeing.
 She is also a Co-Director of the Psychedelic Society UK, leading on video production and campaigning for the decriminalisation of psychedelic plants and mushrooms.